 The quantitative section consists of Problem Solving (PS) and Data Sufficiency (DS) question types.
 You have 62 minutes to answer 31 questions, an average of 2 minutes per question.
 The PS and DS questions are intermingled, not presented as separate blocks of questions.
 You can expect 17 to 18 PS questions and 13 to 14 DS questions out of the 31.
 Both PS and DS questions rely on arithmetic, algebra, and geometry concepts, both in word-problem and non-word-problem formats.
 This is discussed in more detail on the Problem Solving page.
 These concepts are interspersed throughout the 31 math questions; they do not appear in discrete blocks.
 Several questions, particular more difficult questions, make use of multiple concepts.

 The verbal section consists of Sentence Correction (SC), Critical Reasoning, (CR), and Reading Comprehension (RC) question types.
 You have 65 minutes to answer 36 questions, an average of one minute 48 seconds per question.
 The SC, CR, and RC questions are intermingled, not presented as separate blocks of questions, except that all RC questions related to a given passage appear in a row.
-You can expect 12 to 13 SC questions, 9 to 10 CR questions, and 13 to 14 RC questions out of the 36.
+You can expect 13 to 14 SC questions, 9 CR questions, and 13 to 14 RC questions out of the 36.
 Process of elimination is particularly important on verbal question types because verbal questions ask you to find the best answer, as opposed to one definitely correct answer.
 Unless you are running low on time, be sure to review all five answer choices, even if you come across one that you like.
 You will often find it easier to eliminate three answers on verbal questions, whereas choosing one of the other two answers may be trickier.

 The quantitative section contains three experimental questions and the verbal section contains six experimental questions that do not count towards your score and do not impact test adaptiveness.
-Likewise the Integrated Reasoning section contains three experimental questions.
+Likewise, the Integrated Reasoning section contains three experimental questions.
 The GMAC is testing the validity of these questions before incorporating them into future GMAT administrations.
-Experimental math and verbal questions do not have an assigned difficulty level, so you may encounter a question with difficulty that seems inappropriate (i.e. question is too easy or too hard) given what you think is your prior performance.
+Experimental quant and verbal questions do not have an assigned difficulty level, so you may encounter a question with difficulty that seems inappropriate (i.e. question is too easy or too hard) given what you think is your prior performance.
 If so, such a question may be experimental.
 That said, you will not be able to easily identify which questions are experimental, nor should you spend any time trying to do so.
 Treat each question as if it counts and answer each question to the best of your abilities within the time constraints.